MattheousDT/svelte-tel/README.md

 Future things I'm considering:

-- Using an already existing library like `intl-tel-input` as a base.
+- Using an already existing library that doesn't use `libphonenumber-js` under the hood. (or succumbing to the fact that I'll have to use it)
 - Internationalization support.
 - More options for the class.
 - Pre-built components.